 Burberry (UK)

 The fashion industry uses vast amounts of water and energy, and creates huge waste, particularly when clothes end up in landfill.
-Burberry, the British fashion house, has not only pledged to become carbon neutral, but also carbon positive – removing additional carbon from the atmosphere – by 2040.
+Burberry has pledged to become carbon neutral — and ultimately carbon positive — by 2040, removing more carbon from the atmosphere than it emits.

 Nestlé Nespresso (Switzerland)

-For coffee-producing regions, where unpredictable weather can affect yield and quality, the effects of climate change can prove drastic, which is one of the reasons why Nespresso signed up to the Intergovernmental Panel on Climate Change’s (IPCC) target to reach net-zero greenhouse gas (GHG) emissions before 2050.
+For coffee-producing regions, unpredictable weather caused by climate change can significantly affect yield and quality.
+Nespresso signed up to the Intergovernmental Panel on Climate Change’s target to reach net-zero greenhouse gas emissions before 2050.

 IKEA (Sweden)